 The report displays detected misconfiguration of the proxy server that is used to access the TeamCity web interface.

 See our recommendations how to set up a proxy server with TeamCity.

-TeamCity analyzes the current settings of a build configuration and suggests additional options, e.g. adding a VCS trigger, a build step, etc. Besides the server health report, the suggestions for a specific build configuration are shown right on the configuration settings pages.
+TeamCity analyzes the current settings of a build configuration and suggests additional options, for example, adding a VCS trigger, a build step, and so on.
+Besides the server health report, the suggestions for a specific build configuration are shown right on the configuration settings pages.

 The default Server Health report provided by TeamCity might cover either too many, or not all the items required by you.
-Depending on your infrastructure, configuration, performance aspects, etc. that you need to analyze, a custom Server Health report can be needed.
+Depending on your infrastructure, configuration, performance aspects, and so on. that you need to analyze, a custom Server Health report can be needed.
 TeamCity enables you to write a plugin which will report on specific items.